2025 Japanese House of Councillors election: Sanseitō

 On the evening of 20 July 2025, following the preliminary election results, Sanseitō leader Sohei Kamiya delivered a street speech in front of Shimbashi Station in Tokyo.
-He expressed his strong commitment to party expansion, stating that a team would be formed in preparation for a potential dissolution and general election.
+He expressed his strong commitment to party expansion, stating that a team would be formed in preparation for a potential "dissolution" election.
 He emphasized that the next priority would be to strengthen the party’s foundation and support network to sustain further growth.

 In a post-election television interview, Kamiya analyzed the reasons behind the party’s success.
-He attributed the results to the party’s core message of “Japan First,” combined with economic policies such as tax reduction and proactive fiscal spending, which resonated strongly with unaffiliated voters—particularly in urban areas.
+He attributed the results to the party’s core message of "Japan First," combined with economic policies such as tax reduction and proactive fiscal spending, which resonated strongly with unaffiliated voters—particularly in urban areas.
 He also stated that he would not rule out potential cooperation with parties like the DPP or Reiwa Shinsengumi on fiscal issues, emphasizing that any discussions would be based on substantive policy alignment.

 At a regular press conference held on 22 July, Kamiya expressed his sincere gratitude for the party’s historic growth from one to 14 seats, stating that the result far exceeded internal expectations and reflected the dedication of its supporters.
 He attributed the electoral success to the public’s strong resonance with the party’s “Japan First” stance and its platform of tax cuts and proactive fiscal policy.
 Kamiya also announced plans to begin a comprehensive internal review of party policies and organization to ensure the sustained growth of its political influence.

-Commenting on the possibility of Ishiba’s resignation, Kamiya stated, “I believe resigning is one way of taking responsibility.”
-He acknowledged, however, that differing views within the LDP are to be expected, saying, “I think such internal disagreements are normal.”
-When asked what Ishiba might have lacked, Kamiya responded, “He had a consistent follow-through on his promises,” but added, “I don’t really know what has changed between the Kishida administration and the Ishiba administration.”
+Commenting on the possibility of Ishiba's resignation, Kamiya stated, "I believe resigning is one way of taking responsibility."
+He acknowledged, however, that differing views within the LDP were to be expected, saying, "I think such internal disagreements are normal."
+When asked what Ishiba might have lacked, Kamiya responded, "He had a consistent follow-through on his promises," but added, "I don’t really know what has changed between the Kishida administration and the Ishiba administration."